-Accessible Tools/Applianc es/Software When to use this tool Tools Description How to use this tool Tool Names conversations, audio recorded voices; in that case, he/she can use this tool.
+Accessible Tools/Appliance s/Software When to use this tool Tools Description How to use this tool Tool Names implants NOS'S mentioned above, if it is seen that a person with hearing impairment has difficulty in hearing conversations, audio recorded voices; in that case, he/she can use this tool.
 The implant works on children especially during the critical years when the brain is at the stage of learning and growing so that they can be taught to understand sound and articulate the same and then get integrated in mainstream schools.
-Unlike hearing aids, which make sounds louder, cochlear implants do the work of damaged parts of the inner ear (cochlea) to provide sound signals to the brain.
-Cochlear implants bypass the damaged part of the ear and stimulate the hearing nerve directly. severe or profound hearing loss due to damage to the inner year Hearing aids While teaching any of the NOS's mentioned above, if it is seen that a Person with Hearing Impairment has difficulty in hearing conversations, audio recorded voices; in that case, he/she can use this tool.
-This type is appropriate for people of all ages and those with almost any type of hearing loss.
-Hearing aids use the same basic parts to carry sounds from the environment into your ear and make them louder.
-Most hearing aids are digital, and all are powered with a hearing aid battery.
+It will not work for Adult hearing- impaired persons an electronic medical device that replaces the function of the damaged inner ear. needs to be purchased for use. the Tool BTE hearing aids While teaching any of the NOS's mentioned above, if it is seen that a Persons with Hearing Impairment has difficulty in hearing conversations, audio recorded voices; in that case, he/she can use this tool.
+The tool can be recommended for a young person/child.
 The sound from the instrument is routed acoustically or electrically to the ear.
 The instrument needs to be purchased for use.
-An audiologist will assess your hearing and help choose the most appropriate hearing aid and adjust the device to meet individual needs.
-(Hearing aid training is a prerequisite for use of hearing aids) Any of the following tools may be used: Completely in the Canal (CIC) In the Canal (ITC) In the ear (ITE) Behind the ear (BTE) Receiver in canal (RIC) or receiver in the ear (RITE) Open-fit
+(Hearing aid training is a prerequisite for use of hearing aids) Technology is the Tool

-Activity Activity Type When to use Activity Activity Description How to use tool Activity tool Sensitization of the Trainer Sign Language Hearing impaired persons are naturally inclined to this visual language and are natural 'signers.
+Activity Activity Type When to use Activity Activity Description How to use tool Activity tool Sensitization of the Trainer Sign Language Hearing impaired persons are naturally inclined to this visual language and are natural 'signers'.
 This is yet the best a commonly used method to make all kind of trainings /meetings /services accessible to him/her.
 Signs or gestures are used to communicate instead of verbal communication.
 Both the parties need to know the sign language.
 In the training setup, better to have a sign language interpreter.
-ISL Training Environment al Adaptability Pictorial/ Diagrammatic Communication Chart/ Board or Book Useful tool for learning during training days.
+NA Environment al Adaptability Pictorial/Diagram matic Communication Chart Useful tool for learning during training days.
 Can be recommended to all hearing-impaired persons.
-Helps a Person with speech impairment to communicate routine things using written language and pictures.
-A person with Speech and Hearing Disability (Hearing Impaired) can use set of options while communicating by selecting the message (either by pointing, nodding, pushing a button, looking with his/her eyes at the desired buttons, or indicating when someone else has chosen the Communication books and boards vary for each individual the persons should be able to understand the messages that he/she is choosing to communicate about.
-Be able to see or feel each item on the book or board, in order to choose the messages he/she wants.
-Remember what messages the book or board for.
-Need to be prepared based on the requirem ent of the individual and the environm ent.
-In form of Cards Charts Boards Books Digital
+Helps a speech impaired to communicate specific things using written language and pictures.
+A person with Speech and Hearing Disability (Hearing Impaired) can use set of options while communicating with the customer.
+Need to be prepared based on the requirement and the environment.
+NA Environment al Adaptability Hearing loop It can be used for hearing impaired persons during meetings, events etc. The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid when it is set to 'T' (Telecoil) setting.
+The instruments need to be purchased and installed in the class rooms & labs NA